Research

 RCC Integration

 The optimal sorbent properties for CO2 capture and direct functionalization will ultimately depend on the dilute feedstock stream and subsequent catalytic application.
 RCC offers the opportunity to tune the physical and reactivity properties of the captured CO2 substrate to access a broader scope of chemical transformations compared to traditional CO2 chemistry.
 Moreover, the dynamics between CO2, the capture agent, supporting electrolyte, applied potential, and solvent create alternative catalyst microenvironments.
 These microenvironments differ significantly from the bulk electrolyte in composition, pH and local temperatures, and they will determine the observed rates of transfer and dissipation for mass and energy during operation.
 4C is working to understand these dynamics to inform the solvent and catalyst discovery efforts with design criteria from real world operating conditions.
-We will leverage a non-dimensional analysis approach to establish descriptors that can be used to co-design integrated CO2 capture and conversion systems.
-By studying the mechanisms and kinetics of both CO2 capture and conversion together, 4C will be able to match CO2 capture and conversion timescales via co-design of sorbents and catalysts.
+We are leveraging a non-dimensional analysis approach to establish descriptors that can be used to co-design integrated CO2 capture and conversion systems.
+By studying the mechanisms and kinetics of both CO2 capture and conversion together, 4C is able to match CO2 capture and conversion timescales via co-design of sorbents and catalysts.